gijsdepooter/FYP/README.md

 **ADC**

 This project uses the LTC2236, a 10 bit DAC that can sample up to 65Msps.
 The ADC has a parallel output.
 The raspberry pi zero is used to decode the parallel ouptut using DMA and the secondary memory interface (SMI).
+Most of the code that controlls the ADC is from https://github.com/jbentham/rpi, and merely adapted to suit the needs of the IC of choice.